The Watering Hole Blog

 So home we went.

-But I have hung out with this particular retriever far too much to be able to actually forget about the ball.
+But I had hung out with this particular retriever far too much to be able to actually forget about the ball.
 So when big brother came to visit two weeks later, I took him on the hike and showed him the ball (which, of course, was still on the ledge because who in their right mind would go down and get it?).

 Big brother looked around and did a quick risk assessment.
 He shook his head.
 “Not worth it.
 Leave it there.”